DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 The loading of the LedControl files works as follows:

 1. The framework tries to locate entries for LedControl files in the GlobalConfig.
-If entries are found, these files are loaded and used to configure the LedWizEquivalent toy with the matching LedWiz number.
+If entries are found, these files are loaded and used to configure the LedWizEquivalent toy(s) with the matching LedWiz number(s).
 If a file does not exist, can not be read or parsed, the framework will silently ignore the file.
 2. If no entries for LedControl files exist in the GlobalConfig, the framework will try to load a single LedControl.ini file (named LedControl.ini) from one of the following directories:

 - Table directory
 - Global config directory
 - DirectOutput.dll directory